W.Va. governor's companies ordered to pay $35M in lawsuit

 The ruling includes roughly $17 million in damages, $17 million for royalties and $1 million in retainer fees.

-A lawyer for the Justice companies says they plan to appeal the judge's ruling.
+A lawyer for Justice's companies says they plan to appeal the judge's ruling.

 View Comments